Filter by Category:

 Assessment & Feedback

 Scaffold Mini-Lesson Concepts to Teach Main Idea

-Students often struggle determining the main idea of a text.
+Students often struggle to determine the main idea of a text.
 They need direct and explicit instruction on the skill.
 But before you start teaching main idea, you may need to backfill and clarify that students know some other skills first.

 Topic v.
 Topic Sentence

 Before students can grasp implicit main idea, make sure they can find explicit topic sentences.
 Provide short passages (even single paragraphs) and ask students to identify which is the topic sentence and which sentences include supporting and specific details.

 Here is a single paragraph about the benefits of a hand dryer, where the topic sentence is the first sentence.
 But not all paragraphs start with a topic sentence.
 The placement can be different and requires students to practice identifying the topic sentence.
 (Here is a website where students can practice finding the topic sentence.)

 Define Main Idea

 Eventually explain the difference between a text’s topic and its main idea.
 The topic can be stated in 1-2 words, whereas main idea is a 4-8 word statement.
 A well-written main-idea sentence does more than announce the topic.
 It identifies the specific angle or facet of the topic being addressed.
 The topic is within the main-idea sentence.

 Newspaper headlines are a great source for main-idea examples.
 They are mini-sentences that succinctly express the angle or perspective of the article.